hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review_hw.md

 ## Reviewing shell commands

-We are going to start this review with some exercises that cover the basics.
+Below are some questions that you can work on to review your knowledge of bash.
 Remember, there are likely multiple ways to do the same thing!

 ****

-**Exercises**

 **Shell basics**